 Grout serves several purposes for a tile installation.
 It helps even out inconsistencies in tile sizes and helps prevent damage to tiles in the case of normal house settling or flexing.
 In the bathroom, grout also helps to prevent water from seeping between the tiles and rotting away the substrate behind it.
 Unfortunately, water can eventually wear down the grout, causing growth of mold and mildew and cracking of the cement.
 Normal house settlement and time can also damage the grout in your home.

-Grout can last for a very long time if it isn't being subjected to a lot of movement or water.
-So while there is no set schedule when grout must be replaced, inspect it periodically to ensure it's still in good shape.
-Grout that appears to be cracked, missing or peeling should be replaced immediately.
+Grout can last for a very long time when it's not subjected to a lot of movement or water.
+Instead of relying on a set schedule to regrout bathroom tiles, inspect the grout lines periodically to ensure it's still in good shape.
+Grout that's cracked, missing or peeling should be replaced immediately.
 The longer that grout is compromised, the more likely it is that water will damage the wall or subfloor behind your tile, causing even bigger problems.

 When Not to Regrout